YvesDalienJean/FitActive/wp-content/plugins/wp-seopress/readme.txt

 60. Installation Wizard

 == Changelog ==
+= 3.7.5 =
+* NEW Review schema: Add item type CreativeWorkSeason, CreativeWorkSeries, Episode, Game, MediaObject, MusicPlaylist, MusicRecording, Organization to solve "Thing is not a known valid target type for the itemReviewed property."
+* NEW Add custom tracking code just before the body closing tag
+* NEW Add an option to display/hide any SEO metaboxes for each custom post type
+* NEW 'seopress_custom_footer_tracking' hook to filter additional tracking code in body footer (https://www.seopress.org/support/hooks/filter-html-additional-tracking-code-in-footer-body/)
+* NEW 'seopress_sitemaps_xml_index' hook to filter XML index sitemap (https://www.seopress.org/support/hooks/filter-xml-index-sitemap/)
+* NEW 'seopress_sitemaps_xml_single' hook to filter XML single post type sitemap (https://www.seopress.org/support/hooks/filter-xml-single-post-type-sitemap/)
+* NEW 'seopress_sitemaps_xml_single_term' hook to filter XML single taxonomy sitemap (https://www.seopress.org/support/hooks/filter-xml-sitemap-single-taxonomy/)
+* NEW 'seopress_sitemaps_xml_author' hook to filter XML author sitemap (https://www.seopress.org/support/hooks/filter-xml-author-sitemap/)
+* NEW 'seopress_sitemaps_xml_video' hook to filter XML video sitemap (https://www.seopress.org/support/hooks/filter-xml-video-sitemap/)
+* NEW 'seopress_sitemaps_xml_news' hook to filter XML news sitemap (https://www.seopress.org/support/hooks/filter-xml-news-sitemap/)
+* INFO Support %%sitedesc%% dynamic variable (alias of %%tagline%%') in title / meta description
+* INFO Support %%excerpt%% dynamic variable (alias of %%post_excerpt%%') in title / meta description
+* INFO Support %%date%% dynamic variable (alias of %%post_date%%') in title / meta description
+* INFO Display author meta only if username is not equal to display name
+* INFO Improve UI
+* INFO Improve content analysis (UX/UI)
+* INFO Improve block editor (Gutenberg) compatibility
+* FIX XML sitemaps with Polylang
+* FIX Add '59' value for minutes in LocalBusiness schema to manage stores open 24 hours a day
+* FIX Solved undefined in broken link checker bot (log textarea) = 3.7.4 =
+* NEW Author meta name for singular page (enabled by default)
+* NEW 'seopress_robots_txt_file' hook to filter robots.txt file (useful with Polylang and multidomain option https://www.seopress.org/support/hooks/filter-robots-txt-file-seopress-pro/)
+* NEW 'seopress_get_custom_fields' hook to filter custom fields list in Schemas (https://www.seopress.org/support/hooks/filter-custom-fields-list-in-schemas/)
+* INFO Support hierarchical custom post type for breadcrumbs (PRO)
+* INFO Improve documentation for robots.txt page
+* INFO Improve primary category feature for post
+* INFO Breadcrumbs is now matching primary category (if set)
+* FIX get_home_url() for XSL sitemap with Polylang
+* FIX replace wp_count_posts by pll_count_posts if Polylang activated for XML Sitemap index
+* FIX check when applying "rsd_link" option (thanks to @bomalo)
+* FIX Site is experience difficulties error after requesting the bot in specific cases = 3.7.3 =
+* NEW WordPress 5.3 compatibility
+* NEW Export metadata to a CSV file!
+(PRO)
+* NEW Added multi-domain support for XML sitemaps with Polylang (https://www.seopress.org/support/guides/multidomain-xml-sitemap-with-polylang-and-seopress/)
+* NEW Import post metadata from Squirrly (https://www.seopress.org/support/guides/import-post-metadatas-from-squirrly-to-seopress/)
+* NEW 'seopress_metadata_query_args' hook to filter CSV metadata export query (https://www.seopress.org/support/hooks/filter-the-arguments-of-the-metadata-export-query/)
+* NEW 'seopress_post_types' hook to filter custom post type used by SEOPress
+* NEW 'seopress_sitemaps_single_img_url' hook to filter standard image URLs in XML image sitemaps (use it inside a mu-plugin)
+* NEW 'seopress_sitemaps_single_shortcodes' hook to filter execution of shortcodes in XML image sitemaps (use it inside a mu-plugin)
+* INFO Improve XML image sitemaps for featured images, product galleries...
+* INFO Breadcrumbs options can now be translated from WPML / Polylang (wpml-config.xml)
+* FIX Call to undefined function is_product() in /wp-seopress/inc/functions/variables/dynamic-variables.php:97
+* FIX JS error in content analysis metabox on Google Suggestions = 3.7.2 =
+* NEW Custom taxonomy for automatic schemas (eg: Brand for product schema) - PRO
+* NEW Add image caption and title to XML Image Sitemaps
+* NEW Image sitemaps now support shortcodes (useful with DIVI page builder)
+* NEW Add %%post_content%% dynamic variable to get the post content / product description
+* NEW 'seopress_titles_product_cat' hook to filter product categories using %%wc_single_cat%%
+* NEW 'seopress_titles_product_tag' hook to filter product categories using %%wc_single_tag%%
+* NEW 'seopress_titles_cat' hook to filter product categories using %%post_category%%
+* NEW 'seopress_titles_tag' hook to filter product tags using %%post_tag%%
+* INFO Improve schemas rendering to avoid "}" missing error in Google Search Console
+* FIX UI - Hide Redirections tab in SEO > Tools if SEOPress PRO is not enabled
+* FIX new meta robots
+* FIX Call to undefined function is_product() in /wp-seopress-pro/inc/functions/options-woocommerce.php:8
+= 3.7.1 =
+* NEW JobPosting schema (PRO)
+* NEW 'seopress_metabox_seo_tabs' hook to filter tabs in SEO metabox
+* NEW 'seopress_schemas_auto_job_html' hook to filter JobPosting global schema
+* NEW 'seopress_schemas_job_html' hook to filter JobPosting manual schema
+* NEW 'seopress_sitemaps_max_posts_per_sitemap' hook to filter max posts per paginated sitemap
+* INFO GA: we now follow all external links, even if you have not defined an empty target attribute
+* INFO Performance optimization
+* INFO Improving security
+* INFO Improving the user experience
+= 3.7 =
+* NEW Import metadata from CSV file: title, meta description, meta robots and more...
+(SEO > Tools > Data) - PRO
+* NEW Support the new Google meta robots (max-snippet:-1, max-image-preview:large, max-video-preview:-1), ON by default
+* INFO Improve translations
+* FIX %%current_pagination%% for first page
+* FIX robots.txt with Elementor didn't load in specific configurations
+* FIX Outbound links count in content analysis
+* FIX Last separator for breadcrumbs with "seopress_pro_breadcrumbs_crumbs" hook = 3.6.5 =
+* NEW XML Author sitemap
+* NEW 'seopress_schemas_organization_html' hook to filter Organization schema
+* NEW 'seopress_remove_feature_titles' hook to remove Titles and metas block in SEO > Dashboard
+* NEW 'seopress_remove_feature_xml_sitemap' hook to remove Titles and metas block in SEO > Dashboard
+* NEW 'seopress_remove_feature_social' hook to remove Social block in SEO > Dashboard
+* NEW 'seopress_remove_feature_google_analytics' hook to remove Google Analytics block in SEO > Dashboard
+* NEW 'seopress_remove_feature_advanced' hook to remove Advanced block in SEO > Dashboard
+* NEW 'seopress_remove_feature_woocommerce' hook to remove WooCommerce block in SEO > Dashboard
+* NEW 'seopress_remove_feature_edd' hook to remove Easy Digital Downloads block in SEO > Dashboard
+* NEW 'seopress_remove_feature_local_business' hook to remove Local Business block in SEO > Dashboard
+* NEW 'seopress_remove_feature_dublin_core' hook to remove Dublin Core block in SEO > Dashboard
+* NEW 'seopress_remove_feature_breadcrumbs' hook to remove Breadcrumbs block in SEO > Dashboard
+* NEW 'seopress_remove_feature_schemas' hook to remove Schemas block in SEO > Dashboard
+* NEW 'seopress_remove_feature_page_speed' hook to remove Page Speed block in SEO > Dashboard
+* NEW 'seopress_remove_feature_robots' hook to remove Robots block in SEO > Dashboard
+* NEW 'seopress_remove_feature_news' hook to remove News block in SEO > Dashboard
+* NEW 'seopress_remove_feature_redirects' hook to remove Redirects block in SEO > Dashboard
+* NEW 'seopress_remove_feature_bot' hook to remove Bot (broken links) block in SEO > Dashboard
+* NEW 'seopress_remove_feature_backlinks' hook to remove Backlinks block in SEO > Dashboard
+* NEW 'seopress_remove_feature_rewrite' hook to remove Rewrite block in SEO > Dashboard
+* NEW 'seopress_remove_feature_htaccess' hook to remove htaccess block in SEO > Dashboard
+* NEW 'seopress_remove_feature_rss' hook to remove RSS block in SEO > Dashboard
+* NEW 'seopress_remove_feature_tools' hook to remove Tools (Import / Export) block in SEO > Dashboard
+* NEW 'seopress_remove_feature_license' hook to remove License block in SEO > Dashboard
+* INFO Aria-label attribute in breadcrumbs is now translatable
+* INFO %%current_pagination%% is now set to 1 by default
+* FIX 'seopress_sitemaps_html_pages_query' hook to include $cpt_key parameter
+* FIX bounce rate with custom dimensions
+* FIX Hierarchical post types in HTML sitemap
+* FIX CSS bug in SEO dashboard with WordPress 5.2.3
 = 3.6.4 =
 * NEW Add 'seopress_bot_query' hook to filter the broken links checker query
 * INFO Relevanssi users: posts marked as noindex are no longer indexed by default (Relevanssi 4.3.2 required)